 The Canada Disability Savings Grant:

-- Every year, the first $500 you contribute to the Grant, the government will contribute an additional $1,500 to your RDSP.
+- When you contribute $500 to an RDSP, the government will contribute $1,500 to your RDSP.
 You can do this once per year.

-- When you contribute an additional $1,000 to your RDSP, the government will contribute an additional $2,000 to your RDSP.
+- When you contribute an additional $1,000 to your RDSP, the government will contribute $2,000 to your RDSP.

-There are also additional supplements for children, caregivers, home buyers, tuition which you may be able to claim as a medical expense.
+There are also additional supplements for children, caregivers, home buyers, RESPs.
 We will review your potential to claim these additional supplements, as well as the disability tax credit during your initial free assessment.